agasy18/slack-remote-terminal/README.md

 Bot will run `uptime` command on bash and will reply you with output.
 If output is larg (see in `config.json` and slack message length restrictions) than bot will send you the log as file

 ## Alerting and long tasks
-Run long tasks (neuaral network training, big computaions, file copying, scanning, etc.) and get alerts from the bot about the task compleation *status* and *log*.
+Run long task (neuaral network training, big computaion, file copying, scanning, etc.) and get alert from bot about the task compleation *status* and *log*.

 for example lats `ping google.com`
 ```